f3d-app/f3d/doc/libf3d/CLASSES.md

 It contains the animation API to start and stop animation.

-Interactor also lets you set your interaction callbacks in order to modify how the interaction with the data is done.
+Interactor also lets you set your interaction callbacks in order to modify how the interaction with the data is done, as well as adding/removing/triggering [command](../user/COMMANDS.md) callbacks.

 Of course, you can use `start` and `stop` to control the interactor behavior.